Alan Grant-Taylor Memorial Scholarship

 Eligibility

-The scholarship is open to HDR candidates who are successful in receiving a base UQ Graduate School Scholarship (UQGSS) to undertake research in the field of community pharmacy practice.
+The scholarship is open to HDR candidates for admission who are successful in receiving a base UQ Graduate School Scholarship (UQGSS) to undertake research in the field of community pharmacy practice.
 Applicants will be considered for both a UQGSS that provides a base living allowance stipend, and the Alan Grant-Taylor Memorial Scholarship top-up.
 The UQGSS is applied for within the application form for admission to a UQ HDR program, prior to applying for the Alan Grant-Taylor Memorial Scholarship top-up.

 Applicants unsuccessful in receiving a UQGSS will not be considered for an Alan Grant-Taylor Memorial Scholarship top up.